Program Description

 Cohort Structure

 Cohort will represent faculty from across the University of Utah.
 Cohort applications will be assessed based on scientific potential, fit with NSF funding priorities.
-To facilitate cross-campus intellectual engagement, Cohort limits participation from each College to 3 faculty members per cycle.
+To facilitate cross-campus intellectual engagement, Cohort typically limits participation from each College to 3 faculty members per cycle.
+More than 3 faculty members from a specific college may be invited to participate in a cohort, contingent on availability of cohort seats and college's ability to contribute an equal number of mentors.

 Eligibility Requirements